ktorio/ktor-documentation/topics/websocket_extensions_api.md

 }
 ```

-## Writing new extension
+## Writing a new extension

-There are 2 interfaces for implementing new extension: `WebSocketExtension<ConfigType: Any>` and `WebSocketExtensionFactory<ConfigType : Any, ExtensionType : WebSocketExtension<ConfigType>>`.
-The new extension can be made by implementing all of them.
-The single implementation is working for client and server as well.
+There are two interfaces for implementing a new extension: `WebSocketExtension<ConfigType: Any>` and
+`WebSocketExtensionFactory<ConfigType : Any, ExtensionType : WebSocketExtension<ConfigType>>`.
+A single implementation can work for both clients and servers.

-Here is the example of how the simple frame logging extension can be implemented:
+Below is an example of how a simple frame logging extension can be implemented:

 ```kotlin
 class FrameLoggerExtension(val logger: Logger) : WebSocketExtension<FrameLogger.Config> {
 ```

-The feature has 2 groups of fields and methods.
+The feature has two groups of fields and methods.
 The first group is for extension negotiation:

 ```kotlin
     /** List of protocols will be send in client request for negotiation **/ override val protocols: List<WebSocketExtensionHeader> = emptyList()